Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Introduction

 \section{Introduction}

-An ongoing computational challenge within Artificial Intelligence (AI) has been the combinatorial explosion.
-In response, AI has developed, and continues to develop, many powerful techniques to address this challenge.
-One technique, originating from theoretical computer science but currently becoming popular in AI, is that of the theory of fixed parameter tractable (FPT) algorithms, which is concerned with parametrisation of hard problems that can reveal new ways in which they are tractable (in the FPT sense).
-In this paper, we are linking together AI and FPT results and applying them to an important access control problem arising in many organisations.
+The combinatorial explosion, in the running times of algorithms for many important problems, has been an ongoing computational challenge within Artificial Intelligence (AI)\@.
+AI has developed, and continues to develop, many powerful techniques to address this challenge.
+One of them, originating from theoretical computer science but recently also used in AI (see, e.g.,~\shortcite{DeHaan:2015:IJCAI:FPT-planning,OrdyniakSzeider2013:JAIR:FPT-Bayesian}), is the theory of fixed parameter tractable (FPT) algorithms, which is concerned with the parametrisation of hard problems that reveals that these problems are tractable under certain conditions.
+In this paper, we link together AI and FPT results and apply them to an important access control problem arising in many organisations.

-Specifically, many organisations often have to solve `workflow' problems in which multiple sets of tasks, or \emph{steps} need to be assigned to workers, or \emph{users}, subject to constraints that are designed to ensure effective, safe and secure processing of the tasks.
+Specifically, many organisations often have to solve `workflow' problems in which multiple sets of tasks, or \emph{steps}, need to be assigned to workers, or \emph{users}, subject to constraints that are designed to ensure effective, safe and secure processing of the tasks.
 For example, security might require that some sets of tasks are performed by a small group of workers or maybe just one worker.
-Alternatively, some sets might need to be performed by at least two users, for example, so as to ensure independent processing or cross-checking of work, etc.~\cite{BaBuKa14,CrGuYe13,Roy2015,WaLi10}.
+Alternatively, some sets might need to be performed by at least two users, for example, so as to ensure independent processing or cross-checking of work, etc.~\shortcite{BaBuKa14,CrGuYe13,Roy2015,WaLi10}.
 Furthermore, different users have different capabilities and security permissions, and will generally not be authorised to process all of the steps.
 In the \emph{Workflow Satisfiability Problem} (WSP), the aim is to assign authorised users to the steps in a workflow specification, subject to constraints arising from business rules and practices.
-(Note the term ``workflow'' originally arose from the flow of the steps between users, however, in this context, the time ordering is not relevant -- there is no `flow' but the challenge is to plan by making feasible assignments for all the steps.)
-The WSP has important applications and has been extensively studied in the security research community~\cite{BaBuKa14,BeFeAt99,ValuedWSP-SACMAT,Cr05,WaLi10}.
+(Note the term ``workflow'' originally arose from the flow of the steps between users, however, in this context, the time ordering is not relevant -- the challenge is to make a feasible assignment for all the steps.)
+The WSP has important applications and has been extensively studied in the security research community~\shortcite{BaBuKa14,BeFeAt99,Bertolissi2018,Cr05,ValuedWSP-SACMAT,CramptonGKW17,CramptonGW17,SantosRCP17,WaLi10}.